DarkGhostHunter/Laralerts/README.md

     Route::post('update')->uses('UserController@update');

 })->middleware(AppendAlertsToJsonResponse::class.':_status.alerts');
 ```

-When you receive a JSON Response, you will see the Alerts appended to whichever key you issued.
+When you receive a JSON Response, you will see the alerts appended to whichever key you issued.
 Using the above example, we should see the `alerts` key under the `_status` key:

 ```json
 {